 At this point in your life, you might be thinking about how to invest in your future.
 One increasingly popular way is to put your money into a self-directed IRA.
 With a self-directed IRA, you run the show.
 You are in charge of how your money is invested all while receiving the benefits of an IRA.
-Keep reading to learn how to invest with a self-directed IRA in the Central Valley!
+Keep reading to learn how to invest with a self-directed IRA in California!

 What is a self-directed IRA?